subho406/Recurrent-PPO-Jax/README.md

 This is a reimplementation of Recurrent PPO and A2C algorithm adapted from CleanRL PPO+LSTM.
 Recurrent PPO is a variant of the Proximal Policy Optimization (PPO) algorithm that incorporates a Recurrent Neural Network (RNN) to model temporal dependencies in sequential decision-making tasks.

-**Currently Supported Models:** Multilayered-LSTM, Multilayered-GRU
+**Currently Supported Models:**
+1. Multilayered LSTM
+2. Multilayered GRU

 **Default supported environments:** MiniGrid